-Trogir is one of the best preserved Romanesque cities in this part of Europe.
-Settled just 27 kilometres north-west from Adriatic’s biggest city of Split, Trogir is often called the museum city due to its historic and cultural importance.
+Trogir is one of the best-preserved Romanesque cities in this part of Europe.
+Settled just 27 kilometers north-west from Adriatic’s biggest city of Split, Trogir is often called the museum city due to its historic and cultural importance.
 It has been UNESCO protected since 1997 as World Heritage.

 An international airport nearby Trogir helps the town to develop its tourism and to boost the living standard of some 13,000 inhabitants.
 Therefore more than half of town’s budget comes from tourism, despite the strong history of ship building industry.

 Trogir and the nearby island of Ciovo have been connected with a bridge.
 That helps tourists to easy access beaches as well as marina at the other side of the channel.y of ship building industry.

 The town is also unique to a nearby Pantan lagoon that hosts various bird species which is where our kayaking tour starts.